Acuity Brands (NYSE:AYI) Upgraded at William Blair

-William Blair upgraded shares of Acuity Brands (NYSE:AYI) from a market perform rating to an outperform rating in a report published on Friday, Analyst Price Targets reports.
-The brokerage currently has $124.71 price objective on the electronics maker’s stock.
+William Blair upgraded shares of Acuity Brands (NYSE:AYI) from a market perform rating to an outperform rating in a report issued on Thursday, Benzinga reports.
 William Blair also issued estimates for Acuity Brands’ Q2 2021 earnings at $1.62 EPS, Q3 2021 earnings at $1.96 EPS, Q4 2021 earnings at $2.72 EPS and FY2021 earnings at $8.18 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
-Stockholders of record on Friday, April 16th will be given a dividend of $0.13 per share.
-This represents a $0.52 annualized dividend and a dividend yield of 0.36%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, May 3rd.
+Investors of record on Friday, April 16th will be paid a dividend of $0.13 per share.
 The ex-dividend date of this dividend is Thursday, April 15th.
+This represents a $0.52 dividend on an annualized basis and a yield of 0.31%.
 Acuity Brands’s dividend payout ratio is presently 6.92%.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Meritage Portfolio Management increased its stake in shares of Acuity Brands by 6.4% during the 4th quarter.
-Meritage Portfolio Management now owns 22,149 shares of the electronics maker’s stock worth $2,682,000 after purchasing an additional 1,342 shares during the last quarter.
-Victory Capital Management Inc. grew its holdings in Acuity Brands by 97.6% during the third quarter.
-Victory Capital Management Inc. now owns 55,992 shares of the electronics maker’s stock valued at $5,731,000 after purchasing an additional 27,659 shares during the period.
-Public Employees Retirement System of Ohio increased its position in Acuity Brands by 20.1% in the fourth quarter.
-Public Employees Retirement System of Ohio now owns 19,441 shares of the electronics maker’s stock worth $2,354,000 after buying an additional 3,257 shares during the last quarter.
-Banque Cantonale Vaudoise raised its stake in shares of Acuity Brands by 47.1% in the fourth quarter.
-Banque Cantonale Vaudoise now owns 7,368 shares of the electronics maker’s stock valued at $892,000 after buying an additional 2,360 shares during the period.
-Finally, Quantinno Capital Management LP lifted its position in shares of Acuity Brands by 41.0% during the 4th quarter.
-Quantinno Capital Management LP now owns 5,483 shares of the electronics maker’s stock valued at $664,000 after buying an additional 1,595 shares during the last quarter.
-Institutional investors and hedge funds own 97.23% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Dimensional Fund Advisors LP grew its stake in Acuity Brands by 8.4% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 658,889 shares of the electronics maker’s stock worth $79,784,000 after buying an additional 51,150 shares during the last quarter.
+Norges Bank purchased a new position in Acuity Brands during the 4th quarter worth approximately $98,900,000.
+UBS Asset Management Americas Inc. grew its stake in Acuity Brands by 12.7% during the 4th quarter.
+UBS Asset Management Americas Inc. now owns 71,047 shares of the electronics maker’s stock worth $8,603,000 after buying an additional 8,025 shares during the last quarter.
+Hsbc Holdings PLC lifted its position in Acuity Brands by 7.1% during the 4th quarter.
+Hsbc Holdings PLC now owns 46,610 shares of the electronics maker’s stock worth $5,643,000 after acquiring an additional 3,101 shares during the period.
+Finally, Truist Financial Corp lifted its position in Acuity Brands by 186.0% during the 4th quarter.
+Truist Financial Corp now owns 7,766 shares of the electronics maker’s stock worth $941,000 after acquiring an additional 5,051 shares during the period.
+Hedge funds and other institutional investors own 97.23% of the company’s stock.

 Acuity Brands Company Profile